HapticFinance/docs/content/basics.md

 ## How does Haptic operate?

 The protocol uses a decentralized governance structure, deeply inspired by other successful DeFi organizations.
-Precisely, we make use of a multi layer DAO, with various councils for different governance related tasks:
+Precisely, we make use of a DAO, with various councils for different governance related tasks:
 - Technical council, which controls the multisig for protocol upgrades.
 - Treasury council, which controls the Treasury multisig.
 - Supervisor council, which oversees the DAO general operations.